AP source: Oklahoma targeting Clemson's Venables as coach

 AP Sports Writer

-A person with knowledge of the situation tells The Associated Press that Oklahoma is targeting Clemson defensive coordinator Brent Venables to be its new head coach.
+Oklahoma is targeting Clemson defensive coordinator Brent Venables to be its new head coach, a person with knowledge of the situation told The Associated Press on Sunday.

-The person spoke on condition of anonymity because it deal was not done, though the person said Oklahoma was “going hard after” Venables and an agreement could be reached later Sunday.
+Oklahoma was “going hard after” Venables and an agreement could be reached later Sunday, said the person, who spoke on condition of anonymity because the deal was not done.

 Venables would replace Lincoln Riley, who left last week to take over at USC.